awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

 **Use blended costs**
 The cost of the instance hours that you used\.
 A blended rate doesn't include either the RI upfront costs or the RI discounted hourly rate\.
 **Use amortized costs**
 The amortized cost of any reservation hours that you used\.
 For more information about amortized costs, see [Show amortized costs](ce-advanced.md#show-amortized-costs)\.
+**Discounts**
+Any enterprise discount such as RI volume discounts\.
+Discount line items do not contain tags\.

 1. Choose **Configure alerts**\.

 1. Under **Configure alerts**, for **Alert 1**, choose **Actual** to create a notification for actual spend and **Forecast** to create a notification for your forecasted spend\.

+   The **Forecast** option is not available for **Daily Budgets** because the daily budgeted amount is always evaluated against the day before\.

 1. For **Alert threshold**, enter the amount that you want to be notified at\.
 This can be either an absolute value or a percentage\.
 For example, for a budget of 200 dollars, if you want to be notified at 160 dollars \(80% of your budget\), enter 160 for an absolute budget or 80 for a percentage budget\.